20 Outstanding Online Art Portfolio Examples (With Tips on How to Make One)

 As site visitors click on each image of Talia’s gallery, they’ll find that more information is revealed.
 This info is displayed on a separate product page that provides a short explanation from the artist, giving viewers a deeper understanding of the work.

-Talia’s website design is optimized for mobile use, translating well when users view it on a smartphone or tablet.
-This detail is often overlooked, but mobile website design is important in this day and age, when people do the majority of their art website browsing on-the-go.
+Talia’s portfolio design is optimized for mobile use, translating well when users view it on a smartphone or tablet.
+This detail is often overlooked, but mobile website design is important in this day and age, when people do the majority of their browsing on-the-go.

 By Jenna Romano